 It offers a good opportunity to see real Chinese life.
 The famous restaurant is the Nanxiang Steamed Bun Restaurant selling Xiaolongbao (small steamed buns).
 You can taste some local snacks here and buy some souvenirs for your families and friends.
 The market is also fun to explore at night with all the eaves of the building lit up and travelers can get some amazing night photos.

 City God Temple (城隍庙) is a Taoist temple located in Yuyuan Tourist Mart, connecting to the Yu Garden.
 It was first built during the Yongle (永乐皇帝) era of the Ming Dynasty, with a history of 600 years old.
 If you have free time, you can have a look at what immortals are being worshipped at the temple.
 No admission fee is charged.

-Technically speaking, both Suzhou Gardens and Shanghai Gardens belong to Jiangnan-Style Traditional Gardens(江南园林).
+Traditional Gardens(江南园林).
 Suzhou Gardens represent the highest achievements of Jiangnan-Style Traditional Gardens.
 Their brilliant gardening skills and varieties of garden types have made the UNESCO list the Classical Gardens of Suzhou as World Cultural Heritage Sites.
-While Yu Garden generally has the same features of some of Suzhou gardens.
+While Yu Garden generally has the same features as some of Suzhou gardens.
 So if you are keen on Gardening Art, you are suggested to visit Suzhou for seeing more gardens.
-If you just want to take a glimpse of Chinese garden culture, Yu Garden will also meets your purpose.
+If you just want to take a glimpse of Chinese garden culture, Yu Garden will also meet your purpose.
 Learn more about Classical Gardens of Suzhou.